 Understanding the MOHO in Occupational Therapy

-Having survived several challenging years of occupational therapy grad school, we have to be honest… learning about theories, models, and frameworks in school isn’t one of the most fun aspects.
+Having survived several challenging years of occupational therapy grad school, we have to be honest…learning about theories, models, and frameworks in school isn’t always one of the most fun aspects of becoming an OT.

-However, after practicing OT for several years now, it’s now easy to see the importance of these theories daily.
+However, after practicing occupational therapy for several years now, it’s now easy to see the importance of these theories daily.

-It goes without saying that theories, models, and frameworks are the foundation to occupational therapy.
+It goes without saying that theories, models, and frames of reference are the foundation to occupational therapy.
 Understanding these building blocks will allow you to grow even more as a practitioner.

 Therefore, it’s only fitting that we cover one of the most important models or framework to understand as an occupational therapist – the Model of Human Occupation (MOHO).